Table of Contents[Hide][Show]

 Instead of a Basket, Give Your Child a Flower Pot

 In the pot, put a small pair of gloves, a pack of heirloom seeds, and a small shovel, and let your child grow their own container garden.
 There are even pre-made totes for this.
 Herbs are one easy option, and kids can use them in the kitchen!
 This is guaranteed to provide fun longer than plastic toys and pixie sticks.

 Check Out Thrift Stores

 We are on a budget, and doing Easter baskets for each kid sure adds up!
 Check out local thrift stores for some fun gifts for Easter baskets.
 For instance, one year each of our kids got a movie, a book, and some shoes, and I spent less than $10 total.

 If you are brave, consider a small pet.
 This reinforces the “new life” focus of Easter and will be a lot more exciting than candy and toys.
 Just be humane!
 Only adopt a pet if you plan to keep it and care for it, as many baby chickens, ducks, and rabbits are abandoned after Easter.

 If your kids are looking forward to edible treats, substitute some treats with ones that are healthy and fun.
 Consider beef jerky, fruit, nuts, or homemade energy bars.
 Really brave?
 Make some homemade “peeps” with my probiotic marshmallow recipe.

 Check out this post for some other Easter basket ideas!
 Happy Easter!

 What are your favorite ways to dye your Easter eggs?
-When it comes to candy, do you stick with healthy versions of the usual treats or just let the kids enjoy for a day?
+When it comes to candy, do you stick with healthy versions of the usual treats or just let the kids enjoy the unhealthy versions for a day?
 I’d love to hear your tips and tricks below!